 The British and Imperial troops were to support the main French offensive by attacking along their sector of the lines, which included the important transport hubs of Ypres and Arras.
 It also sat opposite the key target of Vimy Ridge, which, if it could be taken, would give the Allies a commanding position for miles around.
 Canadian troops was assigned this task.

 On 9th April British and Imperial troops attacked.
 Over the next few weeks, in very heavy fighting, the Allies managed to take several square miles of ground.
 Above all, Canadian troops, with great courage and at enormous cost, took Vimy Ridge.
-A key part of the tactics used in this action was the use of tunnels for protection and for offence – tunnels were dug underneath the German trenches and then blown up, undermining the German positions.
+A key part of the tactics used in this action was the use of tunnels for protection and for offense – tunnels were dug underneath the German trenches and then blown up, undermining the German positions.

 Other notable actions were two Australian tank attacks on the village of Bullercourt.
 The first was a disastrous failure, as most of the supporting tanks broke down.
 The second attack was a great success, even briefly penetrating the Hindenburg Line at that point.